AdroitAnandAI/Multi-Class-Sentimental-Analysis-Deep-Learning/README.md

 10. Conclusion based on the accuracy and plots obtained with test data.

-## Data Source##
+## Data Source ##

 Amazon Fine Food Review Dataset: https://www.kaggle.com/snap/amazon-fine-food-reviews

-The Amazon Fine Food Reviews dataset consists of reviews of fine foods from Amazon.
+The Amazon Fine Food Reviews dataset consists of reviews of fine foods from Amazon.<br>
-Number of reviews : 568,454
+Number of reviews : 568,454<br>
-Number of users : 256,059
+Number of users : 256,059<br>
-Number of products : 74,258
+Number of products : 74,258<br>
-Timespan: Oct 1999 : Oct 2012
+Timespan: Oct 1999 : Oct 2012<br>
-Number of Attributes/Columns in data: 10
+Number of Attributes/Columns in data: 10 <br>